All Episodes

 Oh, yeah.

-Uh we had a photo session with him the other day, and he demanded to put on a suit and tie.
+We had a photo session with him the other day, and he demanded to put on a suit and tie.

-I'm telling you we're losing control with the guy.
+I'm telling you, we're losing control with the guy.

 Rush, I appreciate it so much.

-Thank you from my family to you.
+Thank you from my family.

-Thank you so much.
+And you thank you so much.

 But don't tell anybody else.